The same cannot be said for most of the sports media, as across the board no one has had Jeter’s back.

 To say all the negativity didn’t affect Jeter would be ludicrous, as it was one of the hottest topics since Brett Favre dropped off the earth.

 Just rehashing the hysteria after Jeter was awarded the 2010 Gold Glove at shortstop makes my head spin.
 Articles like Rob Neyer‘s Gold Glove results mixed, as usual was just downright mean.
 A lot of the blame for articles like the above goes to ESPN, who should never let Neyer write about the Yankees in the first place.
-My guess is Rob Klapisch might regret writing this article a little to early It’s Tough To Watch Jeter’s Rapid Decline published just a week ago on May 2nd and makes you wonder why the person Klapisch quoted wanted to remain anonymous?
+My guess is Rob Klapisch might regret writing this article a little to early Derek Jeter seems back in swing of things for Yankees published just a week ago on May 2nd and makes you wonder why the person Klapisch quoted wanted to remain anonymous?

 Did everyone forget who votes for the Gold Glove awards?
 The managers and coaches from all 30 teams, who probably know a lot more about what makes a good shortstop than most.
 And I highly doubt that they voted for Jeter because he is popular.